We help clients:

-Did you know that divorce attorney’s / lawyer's fees for obtaining alimony and retirement funds may be tax deductible in the state of TN, if you qualify?
+Did you know that divorce attorney’s fees for obtaining alimony and retirement funds may be tax deductible in the state of TN, if you qualify?
 Did you know that TN alimony is taxable to the recipient and is a tax deduction for the person paying?
 Did you know that most fathers do not qualify as head-of-household and are not able to take a child as a deduction?
 Be aware of other potential deductions and take them.
 Don’t argue about nonissues.

 Failing to communicate directly with your spouse

-Attorneys / lawyers are best utilized for legal advice.
-It is not cost-effective for your attorney / lawyer and your spouse’s attorney / lawyer to communicate back and forth concerning your preference to “have the kids on even years for Christmas” or “keeping the treadmill and the sofa”.
-Two attorneys' / lawyers' fees combined can easily be $600 per hour.
+Attorneys are best utilized for legal advice.
+It is not cost-effective for your attorney and your spouse’s attorney to communicate back and forth concerning your preference to “have the kids on even years for Christmas” or “keeping the treadmill and the sofa”.
+Two attorneys’ fees combined can easily be $600 per hour.
 Save the extra cash for your IRA and discuss (or email) minor issues directly with your spouse.

 Alimony stops on the death of the payor.
 Protect your stream of income with life insurance on the payor’s life.
 The beneficiary should be the owner of the policy and pay the premium.
 This prevents the policy from being inadvertently cancelled.
 Child support should be insured to include the cost of college if that parent has agreed to pay for college.
 University of Tennessee is currently $22,600 per year.
 Tuition expenses have increased on average 7% per year for the last several years.
 If your child is 10 years old now, and we assume a 7% increase, freshman expenses will be about $39,000.
 Incorporate tuition increases in your budget and life insurance calculation.